f-opp/InsightR/README.md

 The *"Feature-Construction"-tab* helps the user to create new interaction features from the available features in the dataset.
 Currently addition, substraction, multiplication and division of features is possible.

 The *"Feature-Selection"-tab* provides insights on the importance of features towards a target feature.
 Therefore, a plot shows the relative importance of the features which are chose by the user.
 Following this step the user can devide the dataset in the training and test dataset.
+The dependent features (espacially categorical variables) should be selected carefully since every single factor is considered by the variable importance model.
 ### Module 3
 The third step in the ML-Workflow serves to choose a ML-model according to the requirements of the task itself and the user of the final model.